Studying and Implementing the Spirit of the 20th National Congress of the Communist Party of China-breakinglatest.news-Breaking Latest News

 Zhang Qingwei emphasized that education, science and technology, and talents are the basic strategic support for building a modern socialist country in an all-round way.
 The report of the 20th National Congress of the Communist Party of China has listed the deployment of education and technology talents separately and put forward higher requirements for colleges and universities to show new achievements on the new journey.
 For colleges and universities, to study, publicize and implement the spirit of the 20th National Congress of the Communist Party of China, we must not only grasp the overall and comprehensive system, but also highlight the key points and grasp the key points.
 We must focus our efforts on deeply understanding the decisive meaning of the “two establishments”, draw political strength, belief strength, and party building strength from the spirit of the 20th National Congress of the Communist Party of China, unswervingly adhere to the party’s overall leadership, and unswervingly adhere to Marxism The guiding position of ideology in the field of ideology, effectively strengthen the “four consciousness”, strengthen the “four self-confidence”, and achieve “two maintenance”.
 We must focus our efforts on truly understanding, trusting, and applying the Party’s innovative theory in the new era, strengthen theoretical arming and research and interpretation, and consciously become firm believers and faithful practitioners of the common ideal of socialism with Chinese characteristics and the lofty ideal of communism.
 We must focus our efforts on adhering to the original mission of educating people for the party and cultivating talents for the country, fully implement the party’s educational policy, implement the fundamental task of building morality and cultivating people, vigorously strengthen ideological and political education, and run “big ideological and political courses”.
 We should focus on the overall development of service modernization, promote the close connection between the discipline chain, innovation chain and industrial chain and service chain, focus on cultivating first-class talents, and help build an important national advanced manufacturing industry and technology with core competitiveness Innovation, the highland of reform and opening up in the inland area.
 We must focus on adhering to the development of connotation and characteristics, strengthen the disciplines with characteristics and advantages, deepen comprehensive reform and innovation, attach importance to the construction of teaching staff, and continuously improve the quality and level of running schools.

 Zhang Qingwei pointed out that in the prosperous world of achieving the second centenary goal, the stage for young college students to display their talents is extremely broad, and the prospects for realizing their dreams are extremely bright.
-Zhang Qingwei encouraged the present college students and young college students in the province to consciously shoulder the sacred mission entrusted by history, have ideals and lofty aspirations, be young people in the new era who love the party, patriotism and firm belief; Young people in the new era who can shoulder heavy responsibilities; young people in the new era who dare to try, dare to be the first, pioneering and innovating; young people in the new era who are tenacious, hardworking, united, self-confidence and self-improvement, and dare to fight; , Strive for conduct, be a young man in the new era who cultivates morality and leads the fashion, so that youth can bloom brilliantly on the new journey of building a socialist modernized country in an all-round way.
+Zhang Qingwei encouraged the present college students and young college students in the province to consciously shoulder the sacred mission entrusted by history, with ideals and lofty aspirations, to be young people in the new era who love the party, patriotism, and firm belief; Young people in the new era who can shoulder heavy responsibilities; young people in the new era who dare to try, dare to be the first, pioneering and innovative; Practicing good conduct, being a young man in the new era who cultivates morality and leads the fashion, let youth bloom brilliantly on the new journey of building a socialist modernized country in an all-round way.

 Responsible comrades of relevant provincial units, members of the leadership team of Hunan Normal University, principals of relevant colleges and universities, and representatives of teachers and students attended the event.